juanburdick/Clarence-Curse-DND/RITUALS.md

 If you instead touch a creature throughout the casting, you learn what spells, if any, are currently affecting it.

-## Detect Magic
+# Detect Magic
-Summary: Cursed magic items stay cursed, but attunements can be broken.
+Summary: Magic radar.

 - Cast time: Instant-ish
 - Range/Area: Self (30 ft radius)